 Find the top-rated online marriage counseling websites or the most recommended marriage counselors, and read the “about the counselor” sections.

-All of these things can help give you an idea of what kind of person and therapist each one is, which will help you in deciding which one to go with.
 Make sure that you read about their qualifications minutely as that would help you understand if their expertise is relevant to your marital concerns.

 4. Scrutinize credentials